ALL ABOUT MOBILE JOURNALISM

 12 things you need for going mojo

-- Change your mind: Going Mojo requires a completely new workflow.
+Change your mindset: Going Mojo requires a completely new workflow.
 Make sure you and your organization are mentally prepared

-- Rig: Find the best rig for you and make sure it comfortably holds all your equipment together.
+Rig: Find the best rig for you.
+Make sure it’s comfortable, robust and holds all your equipment together.

 The Mobile Trainers World Catalogue